Lemon Chicken and Potatoes Skillet

-This easy-to-make Lemon Chicken and Potato Skillet recipe is perfect for busy weeknights.
-With chicken green beans and potatoes, this is truly a complete meal in one!
-Tender and juicy chicken with every bite.
+This easy-to-make Chicken green beans and Potato Skillet recipe is perfect for busy weeknights.
+With tender and juicy chicken breasts, fresh sauteed green beans, and baby potatoes, this is truly a complete meal in one!

 We love an easy, healthy, and filling complete meal made in one pan.
-When the main dish, veggies, and side dish are all prepared together, so we aren’t cooking three separate things at once.
-That’s exactly what this skillet chicken breast with potatoes and veggies is!
+The main dish, veggies, and side dish are all prepared together and we aren’t cooking three separate things at once.
+That’s exactly what this skillet chicken and potatoes with green bean veggies is!

 While you do boil the potatoes separately to start, everything else is prepared right in one skillet.
-Even better, this is a 30-minute skillet meal that’s not only easy to prepare but fast too!
+It is a 30-minute skillet meal that’s not only easy to prepare but fast too!

-This Easy Lemon Chicken recipe is made with basic whole ingredients and seasonings.
-There’s nothing fancy or special about this healthy chicken dinner recipe.
-But when you combine everything in one pan, you’re left with juicy, flavorful chicken, perfectly cooked potatoes, and your favorite veggies!
+This Easy Chicken and Potatoes recipe is made with basic whole ingredients and seasonings.
+Once prepared, you’re left with juicy, flavorful chicken, perfectly cooked potatoes, and your favorite veggies like mushrooms and green beans!

 • Quick and easy.
 Two pans and 30 minutes to make this easy lemon garlic chicken!